sary357/FubonRD101/README.md

 For Fubon new comer to know

 ## Pemrissions
-> In Fubon bank, we need to apply EVERYTHING.
+- In Fubon bank, we need to apply EVERYTHING.
 I just try list down all items we have to apply.

->> In eHR

->>> review all items including your information, your familiy informaiton, ..., and so on.

->>> the most important is assign substitute in eHR system.

->> apply IPs in Nei-Hu building and Ren'ai Rd building.
+    * apply IPs in Nei-Hu building and Ren'ai Rd building.

->> also associate Mac address of laptop and IPs.
+    * also associate Mac address of laptop and IPs.

 >> allow mailbox to receive emails from non-Fubon senders and send emails to non-Fubon recipients.